-Performance outcomes Acceptable outcomes Complies Comments PO9 Buildings are designed to: (a) reduce the appearance of building bulk; (b) provide visual interest through articulation and variation; (c) be compatible with the embedded, historical character for the locality; and (d) be compatible with the scale of surrounding buildings Note-Where Residential care facility or Retirement facility is assessable development additional assessment benchmarks are provided under "for assessable" AO9.1 External walls do not exceed 10 metres in continuous length unless including a minimum of three of the following building design features and architectural elements: (a) a change in roof profile; or (b) a change in parapet coping; or (c) a change in awning design; or (d) a horizontal or vertical change in the wall plane; or (e) a change in the exterior finishes and exterior colours of the development. n/a Not applicable. development".
-AO9.2 For a Multiple dwelling, Residential care facility or Retirement facility, the maximum width of a garage or carport opening that faces a road is 6 metres.
-AO9.3 n/a n/a Not applicable.
-Not applicable.
-For a Multiple dwelling, Residential care facility or Retirement facility, the building(s) include awnings with a minimum overhang of 600mm.
-IIVa ног аррисавіе.
-AO9.4 For a Multiple dwelling, Residential care facility or Retirement facility, roof forms include one or more of the following types: (a) pyramidal; (b) hip or hipped; (c) gable; (d) skillion. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments PO9 Buildings are designed to: (a) reduce the appearance of building bulk; (b) provide visual interest through articulation and variation; (c) be compatible with the embedded, historical character for the locality; and (d) be compatible with the scale of surrounding buildings Note-Where Residential care facility or Retirement facility is assessable development additional assessment benchmarks are provided under "for assessable" AO9.1 External walls do not exceed 10 metres in continuous length unless including a minimum of three of the following building design features and architectural elements: (a) a change in roof profile; or (b) a change in parapet coping; or (c) a change in awning design; or (d) a horizontal or vertical change in the wall plane; or (e) a change in the exterior finishes and exterior colours of the development.
+The proposed development makes efficient use of the narrow site and given the size and height of the units proposed, the development will not present as bulky.
+The development complies with PO9 where relevant. development".
+AO9.2 For a Multiple dwelling, Residential care facility or Retirement facility, the maximum width of a garage or carport opening that faces a road is 6 metres. ~ Complies.
+AO9.3 For a Multiple dwelling, Residential care facility or Retirement facility, the building(s) include awnings with a minimum overhang of 600mm. • Complies.
+AO9.4 For a Multiple dwelling, Residential care facility or Retirement facility, roof forms include one or more of the following types: (a) pyramidal; (b) hip or hipped; (c) gable; (d) skillion. ~ Can be conditioned to comply.
 If for Residential care facility or Retirement facility PO10 The layout and design of the site: (a) promotes safe and easy pedestrian, cycle AO10.1 The development incorporates covered walkways and ramps on site for weather protection between all buildings. n/a Not applicable.